Bell peppers are recommended for breast cancer

 Breast cancer-related effects of eating bell peppers

-Apigenin, a flavonoid component of bell peppers, has been shown to exhibit potent growth-inhibitory effects in HER2/neu-overexpressing breast cancer cells.
 Several Korean studies have found an association between bell pepper consumption and lower incidence of breast cancer.
-On the other hand, no significant inverse association of breast cancer with intake of green peppers was found in a 2004 study based on the Nurses Health Study II cohort.
+On the other hand, green pepper consumption was not found to have a significant inverse association with breast cancer in a Nurses Health Study II study.

 Additional comments